email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-), which portrays siblings caught in their parents’ divorce (see the news).
-Generation continues to champion debut filmmakers and formally adventurous storytelling, offering intimate portraits of youth negotiating identity, resilience and belonging like Saša Vajda’s The Lights, They Fall which follows sixteen-year-old Ilay as he navigates summer on Berlin’s outskirts.
+), which portrays siblings caught in their parents’ divorce.
+Generation continues to champion debut filmmakers and formally adventurous storytelling, offering intimate portraits of youth negotiating identity, resilience and belonging, like in Saša Vajda’s The Lights, They Fall [+leggi anche:

-Documentary remains a vital strand within the section, with works such as What Will I Become? by Lexie Bean and Logan Rozos approaching cinema as a communal resource.
-Addressing the legacy of young trans men and the realities of suicide with directness and care.
+Documentary remains a vital strand within the section, with works such as What Will I Become? by Lexie Bean and Logan Rozos approaching cinema as a communal resource, addressing the legacy of young trans men and the realities of suicide with directness and care.
 Short films across both competitions further expand the programme’s scope, tackling themes of protest, migration, grief and imagination through animation, essayistic forms and observational documentary.

 The full list of titles: